libretro/docs/docs/library/dolphin.md

 After downloading the core within RetroArch, execute the following steps:

+### Installing from the 'Core System Files Downloader'

+If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution, just download 'Dolphin.zip' from that menu and you're all done!

+### Installing from the 'Content Downloader'

+If your frontend version has `Main Menu > Online Updater > Content Downloader`:

+1. Inside the 'Content Downloader' menu, select 'Nintendo - GameCube - Wii' and download 'dolphin-data.zip'.
+2. Navigate to your frontend 'downloads' folder, if the download finished properly you should see a new 'dolphin-emu' folder inside.
+3. Now simply move that 'dophin-emu' folder to your frontend 'system' folder and you should be good to go!

+### Installing from the GitHub repo

 1. Get a copy of the Dolphin `Sys` folder.
 This can be done by downloading the current source code.
 We provide two methods: one using *Git* and one without.
     * **If you have *Git* (if not, see the next option)**